ssggreg/COMRECGC/README.md

 - For gnn base models, the model we use are in the [gnn.py](gnn.py) module.
 - For neurosed base models, please refer to the GREED [neurosed](https://github.com/idea-iitd/greed) repository.

+## Experiments
-## To run the experiments from the paper, please run the COMRECGC notebook.
+To run the experiments from the paper, please run the COMRECGC notebook.